November 10-13, 2017 Trepassey Moose Hunting: (30 Photos)

 3.

-2. Our hunting pool consists of myself, Andrea, Peter and Roger.
-With our pool's 2nd moose harvested we set about cutting up the animal at Troy's, this time opting to have sausage rounds and regular ground meat prepared at a local backyard shop.
+2. With our hunting pool's 2nd moose harvested we set about cutting up the quarters at Troy's place.
+This time we took our trimmings to a local butcher to have have sausage rounds and regular ground meat prepared and packaged.

-1. The sausages and ground are absolutely fantastic, and a nice change from standard sausage.
-With all but Dad's license filled we have had a very successful hinting season so far.
-If the weather cooperates we may get back in the woods in December or January for one last crack at filling Dad's tags.
+1. The sausage rounds and ground were great, and were a nice change from regular sausages.
+With all but Dad's license filled we had a very successful hunting season so far.
+If the weather cooperates we may get back in the woods in December or January for one last crack at filling Dad's tags, if not he will still receive plenty of meat for his freezer.

 Cheers, MIKE